 Become a volunteer!
 We have a large team of committed

-provide administrative office assistance.
-If you are interested
+and provide administrative office assistance.
+If you are

-of domestic and sexual violence to contact us for consultation.
+survivors of domestic and sexual violence to contact us for

-We are committed to a coordinated community response to
+consultation.
+We are committed to a coordinated community

 For group or individual counseling,